1984–85 Gillingham F.C. season

 During the 1984–85 English football season, Gillingham F.C. competed in the Football League Third Division, the third tier of the English football league system.
 It was the 53rd season in which Gillingham competed in the Football League, and the 35th since the club was voted back into the league in 1950.
-Gillingham finished the season in fourth place in the Third Division league table, missing out on promotion to the Second Division by one place.
+Gillingham started the Third Division season with five wins in the first seven games and were challenging for a place in the top three of the league table, which would result in promotion to the Second Division.
+The team's performances then declined, culminating in a 7–1 defeat to York City in November which left them in mid-table.
+They then won 12 out of 16 games to climb to second place, before a poor run in March meant that they again dropped out of the promotion places.
+Gillingham finished the season fourth in the table, missing promotion by one place.

 Gillingham also competed in three knock-out competitions, reaching the fourth round of the FA Cup and the second round of the Football League Cup but losing in the first round of the Associate Members' Cup.
 The team played 56 competitive matches, winning 30, drawing 9, and losing 17.
 Tony Cascarino was the club's leading goalscorer, scoring 20 goals in all competitions.
 Keith Oakes made the most appearances, playing 54 times.
+The highest attendance recorded at the club's home ground, Priestfield Stadium, was 8,881 for a League Cup game against Leeds United in September.

 Background and pre-season

 The 1984–85 season was Gillingham's 53rd season playing in the Football League and the 35th since the club was elected back into the League in 1950 after being voted out in 1938.
 It was the club's 11th consecutive season in the Football League Third Division, the third tier of the English football league system, since the team gained promotion from the Fourth Division in 1974.
 In the 10 seasons since then, the team had achieved a best finish of fourth place, one position away from promotion to the Second Division, in the 1978–79 season.
 The club had never reached the second level of English football in its history.

 Keith Peacock was the club's manager for a fourth season, having been appointed in July 1981.
 Paul Taylor served as assistant manager and Bill Collins, who had been with the club in a variety of roles since the early 1960s, held the posts of first-team trainer and manager of the youth team.
+Dave Mehmet was the team's captain.